Michael Snediker

-Michael D Snediker is a poet and a scholar of American literature, poetics, and disability theory.
-He is Associate Professor of American Literature & Poetics at the University of Houston, before which he was a Queens National Scholar and Associate Professor of American Literature at Queen's University, in Kingston, Ontario.
+Michael D. Snediker is a poet and a scholar of American literature, poetics, and disability theory.
+He is a Professor of American Literature & Poetics at the University of Houston, before which he was a Queens National Scholar and Associate Professor of American Literature at Queen's University, in Kingston, Ontario.

+His poetry has appeared in The Cortland Review, New World Writing (formerly Blip Magazine), Beloit Poetry Journal, Black Warrior Review, Court Green, swamp pink (formerly Crazyhorse), Jubilat, Margie, and Pleiades.

+He has been nominated twice for the Pushcart Prize.
+His book of poems, The New York Editions (Fordham University Press, 2017), won the Poets Out Loud prize, and his earlier book of poems, The Apartment of Tragic Appliances (Punctum Books, 2014), was a Lambda Finalist for Best Gay Poetry.

 He is the author of Contingent Figure: Chronic Pain and Queer Embodiment (University of Minnesota Press, 2021).
-His poetry has appeared in The Cortland Review, Blip Magazine, The Beloit Poetry Journal, Blackwarrior Review, Court Green, Crazyhorse, Jubilat, Margie, Pleiades.
-He has been nominated twice for the prestigious Pushcart Prize.
-His book of poems, The New York Editions, won the Poets Out Loud prize, and his earlier book of poems, The Apartment of Tragic Appliances, was a Lambda Finalist for Best Gay Poetry.
-His widely reviewed book Queer Optimism: Lyric Personhood and Other Felicitous Persuasions (University of Minnesota Press, 2008). offers new readings of the poetry of Emily Dickinson, Hart Crane, Elizabeth Bishop, and Jack Spicer.
-He received his Ph.D. in English from Johns Hopkins University.
-He is the recipient of multiple residencies at Yaddo and the James Merrill House.
+His widely-reviewed book Queer Optimism: Lyric Personhood and Other Felicitous Persuasions (University of Minnesota Press, 2008) offers new readings of the poetry of Emily Dickinson, Hart Crane, Elizabeth Bishop, and Jack Spicer.

+He received his Ph.D. in English from Johns Hopkins University and is the recipient of multiple residencies at Yaddo and the James Merrill House.